LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 Builds and manages the multi-tenant FHIR R4 RDBMS schema (Db2).
 Includes Derby support for use in unit tests.

+# To Execute the fhir-persistence-schema

+1. Print the schema to files by executing the SchemaPrinter:
+    `java -jar ./fhir-persistence-schema.jar  <schema-command>`

 # Creating the database

 To create the database and database user, please use the following command.